pietrodeluca1997/byte-forge-project/README.md

 This will delete the `byteforgeproject.exe` executable.

+## Contributing

+We welcome contributions to ByteForge!
+To contribute, please follow these steps:

+1. Fork the repository and clone your fork locally.
+2. Create a new branch for your feature or bugfix.
+3. Submit a pull request with a clear description of your changes.

+Please ensure that your code is well-documented and explain any complex logic where necessary.

 ## More Information

 For more information on using Makefile, refer to the [GNU Make documentation](https://www.gnu.org/software/make/manual/make.html).